JJF1962/Credit_Risk_Analysis/README.md

 * Balanced Random Forest Classifying.
 * Easy Ensemble Classifying.

-For each Deliverable and model a report shows accurancy score, confusion matrix, and clasification report; the scores represent key indicators for the analizis of the balance between sensitivity and precision, allowing to identify and eliminate False Positive and False Negatives.
+For each Deliverable and model a report shows accurancy score, confusion matrix, and clasification report; the scores represent key indicators for the analisis of the balance between sensitivity and precision, allowing to identify and eliminate False Positive and False Negatives.
 For the execution of the Delivery one and two, it was used Credit Risk Resampling Techniques that consisted in the following
 ## Deliverable 1: Use Resampling Models to Predict Credit Risk
 ### Read the CSV and Perform Basic Data Cleaning
+The LoanStats_2019Q1.csv dataset was imported

 ### Split the Data into Training and Testing
 ### Oversampling